Maybelline Sky High Mascara Colors: Complete Shade Guide & Review

 Overview

-Sky High launched with the classic black shades, but Maybelline has since expanded the line to include seven distinct colors.
-I received a PR package with four of the newer shades, and I’ve purchased the others on my own to give you the complete breakdown.
-The formula stays consistent across all Maybelline Sky High mascara colors – you get that same lengthening, buildable texture with the flex tower brush.
+The formula stays consistent across all Maybelline Sky High mascara colors — you get that same lengthening, buildable texture with the flex tower brush.
 What changes is the pigment intensity and how each shade complements different eye colors and makeup styles.
 In my experience testing these in Los Angeles’ bright natural light, the color differences are way more noticeable than I expected.
 Some shades read almost black from a distance, while others give a distinctly softer or more dimensional look.

-All Seven Sky High Colors
+All Eight Sky High Colors

 Very Black: This is the original shade that made Sky High famous.
 It’s a true, intense black that photographs beautifully and works for literally everyone.
 I reach for this when I want maximum drama without thinking too hard about color coordination.